kw5t45/Battleships/README.md

 the notations you hit on the enemy map.

-Special thanks to Konstantinos Daskalopoulos for helping me throughout </br>
+Special thanks to @KostasDas for helping me throughout </br>
 this project.